Thal Ghat: Thul Ghat (rail)

 Till early-2007 Direct Current (DC) traction was used to pull trains in this sector.
 On 2007-05-25, the first Alternating Current (AC) 4,800 tonne goods train was hauled through this region.
 The AC traction has a voltage of 25,000 volts as compared to 1,500 volts of DC.
 When it was under Direct Current 58 wagon trains used to be detached into two separate units, and lugged separately.
 Now six AC locomotives pull the entire train.
 Winding around the railway line is National Highway 3.

+Reversing station

+There used to be reversing station on this ghat.
+This was later removed because of inconvenience after construction of new track.

 Road

 During much of the nineties and before, Kasara Ghat was notorious for fatal road accidents.
 However, since April 2009, owing to creation of separate 2-lane roads in the Ghat for each direction (under the Nashik-Mumbai Highway 4-laning project), driving through the Ghat is a breeze as head traffic is absent.
 In fact, the Nashik-Mumbai direction of the Ghat is something motorists might even look forward to driving on because of the flat, winding tar road.

+One of India's longest road tunnels is located in Kasara.
+It connects Igatpuri and Kasara under the Nagpur Mumbai Super Communication Expressway (NMSCE), also known as Samruddhi Mahamarg.
+The tunnel is 7.7 km long which makes it the longest road tunnel in Maharashtra.